Best Cold Weather Running Gear of 2024

 It might seem that the way to stay warm is to layer on as much clothing as possible, but there’s more to it than that.
 To keep warm, you have to stay dry.
 Once your insulating layers get wet in cold weather, either from precipitation or sweat, the clock is ticking until you need to get out of your wet clothes to keep hypothermia from developing.

 Layers, breathable clothes, and effort regulation are the main pillars for successful winter running.
 You want to constantly adjust your layers and effort level to run the fine line between staying warm enough to be comfortable and starting to sweat with your current set of clothing.
 Having layers to remove and put on can allow you to adjust your effort without sweating or getting too cold.
 Choosing breathable clothing that wicks moisture from your skin and helps it evaporate can keep sweat from soaking everything you’re wearing.
-The Patagonia Capilene Air Hoody is a great mid-layer option for those who tend to get cold and need extra insulation on cold days.
+The Janji Rover Merino Hoodie is a great mid-layer option for those who tend to get cold and need extra warmth on cold days.

-Keeping extremities warm in the winter can be challenging, and fingers are often the hardest body part to keep comfortable.
+Keeping extremities warm in the winter can be challenging, and fingers are often the hardest body part to stay comfortable.
 Having the right gloves for the temperature can make a big difference.
-You can read about our favorite gloves for running in our Best Running Gloves guide, including one of our favorite pairs, the Ultimate Direction Ultra Flip Glove.
+Our Best Running Gloves guide includes various options, including one of our favorite pairs, the Ultimate Direction Ultra Flip Glove.

 I am always hot when I run.
 How do I stay cool and dry while running in cold weather?